zahra-raha/read-first/README.md

 - Fonts used are based on the Code Institute love running walkthrough project
 - Instructions on how to implement slideshow is taken from - https://www.w3schools.com/
 - Instructions on how design resbonsive navigation is taken from - https://stackoverflow.com/
+- Animation on quiz page is taken from - https://alvarotrigo.com/blog/animated-backgrounds-css/